-- 3.18.
+- 3.11.
 Where the Minister approves a Bundled Base Average Tariff, in accordance with Section 2.12, then the Price-Cap shall apply to the bundled tariff.
-In this instance, the Price-Cap Adjustment shall be calculated annually as the difference between the Bundled Actual Average Revenue and the Bundled Allowed Average Tariff. - 3.19.
-The Bundled Allowed Average Tariff is calculated as the sum of the Bundled Base Average Tariff and of the individual Revenue-Cap
+In this instance, the Price-Cap Adjustment shall be calculated annually as the difference between the Bundled Actual Average Revenue and the Bundled Allowed Average Tariff. - 3.12.
+The Bundled Allowed Average Tariff is calculated as the sum of (i) the Bundled Base Average Tariff and (ii) the individual Revenue-Cap Adjustments for Revenue-Cap RBE and (iii) the Bundled Price-Cap Adjustment applied to the bundled tariff.